dhapper/online-store/README.md

 ## Features

-*   Product display and entry page.
+* Product display pages that use sophisticated filters

 ## Technologies